-You may view the documents, by appointment only, after the appearance of this document.
-The hours of operation for the Headquarters docket are from 9:00 a.m. to 4:00 p.m., Monday through Friday, excluding Federal holidays.
-Please contact the Regional Docket for hours.
+You may view the documents, by appointment only, in the Headquarters or the appropriate Regional docket after the appearance of this proposed rule.
+The hours of operation for the Headquarters docket are from 9:00 a.m. to 4:00 p.m., Monday through Friday excluding Federal holidays.
+Please contact individual Regional dockets for hours.

-You may also request copies from the Headquarters or appropriate Regional docket.
+You may also request copies from EPA Headquarters or the appropriate Regional docket.
 An informal request, rather than a formal written request under the Freedom of Information Act, should be the ordinary procedure for obtaining copies of any of these documents.
-Following is the contact information for the EPA Headquarters and Regional dockets: